SewardQian/Sokoban-Puzzle-Solver/README.md

 # Sokoban-Puzzle-Solver
-Assignment for Artificial Intelligenc CSC384 Implemented a cost heuristic to prune/optimize tree search to solve Sokoban Puzzle within time contraint.
+Assignment for Artificial Intelligenc CSC384
+Note that the sokoban environment was provided for the course.
+The heuristics that I implemented are in solutions.py Implemented a cost heuristic to prune/optimize tree search to solve Sokoban Puzzle within time contraint.

 A few ways that cost heuristic operated: